Ziaz

-Ziaz (زياز) (Note: Also romanized as Zīāz) is a village in, and the capital of, Eshkevar-e Sofla Rural District of Rahimabad District, Rudsar County, Gilan province, Iran.
+Ziaz (زياز) (Note: Also romanized as Zīāz) is a village in, and the capital of, Eshkevar-e Sofla Rural District in Rahimabad District of Rudsar County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 179 in 58 households.
 The following census in 2011 counted 426 people in 57 households.
 The 2016 census measured the population of the village as 150 people in 56 households.